Aural Atresia Treatment & Management

 For the child with Grade I or II microtia that does not require reconstructive surgery, atresia surgery can be performed at the age of five if the child is cooperative.
 Waiting until the child is 6 or 7 allows the child to achieve a level of maturity and cooperation absolutely critical for the postoperative dressing changes, packing removal, and ear canal cleaning to ensure a good result.
 A potentially poor result can be salvaged postoperatively in the office but requires the cooperation of the patient.

 Corrective surgery may also be delayed until adulthood, when the patient can make an informed decision.
 The benefits of binaural hearing and improved sound localization must be weighed against the potential complications of surgery, including canal stenosis and new bone growth seen in younger patients.
+Research is ongoing regarding the optimal timing of atresia surgery and whether the child or adult can "use" their new ear in tests of binaural (use of both ears in a coordinated fashion) hearing - hearing in background noise and sound localization.

 Surgery in patients with bilateral CAA is performed with the goal to restore useful hearing, unaided or aided.
-Surgery should take place just before the child enters school, usually when aged 5-6 years.
+Surgery can take place just before the child enters school, usually when aged 5-6 years.
 Unlike classical otologic surgery, the better ear (anatomically) is chosen for surgery to repair CAA.

 Preoperative Details

-Although the surgery takes 3-6 hours, urethral catheterization is not used; the anesthesiologist adjusts fluid volume accordingly.
+Although the surgery takes 3-5 hours, urethral catheterization is not used; the anesthesiologist adjusts fluid volume accordingly.
 A short-acting paralytic may be used for induction of anesthesia and intubation, but no paralytic may be administered during the operation as facial nerve monitoring is performed for all atresia operations.
 The anesthesiologist is requested not to use nitrous oxide, as this gas diffuses into the middle ear and can cause increased positive pressure, ballooning the fascia graft away from the ossicles.
 The patient is kept overnight in the hospital.

 Intraoperative Details